How do you guarantee ChatGPT translations are accurate?

 - Feedback: Yes, this should be implemented in any product making use of large language models.

 - Additional NLP: Not completely clear how Name Entity Recognition would check the consistency of translation or named entities correctness.
 Name entity only enables you to understand where a name entity (name, company name, date, etc) is within natural language.
 Thus, it is questionable how understanding where a name entity is helps with this.

-Based on Richard’s review of the ChatGPT answer, my conclusion is the chatbot response is pretty accurate.
+Based on Richard’s review of the ChatGPT answer, our conclusion is the chatbot response is pretty accurate.
 The result was generated quickly.

-The 10 points are human-like and easy to understand, even for a non-AI trained person like me.
+The 10 points are human-like and easy to understand, even for a non-AI trained person.